 Reimbursement of Adoption-Related Expenses

-- After a United States court issues an adoption decree (but no later than 12 months thereafter or within 30 days of termination of employment, if earlier) you may submit an Adoption Assistance Reimbursement Form to HR, with itemized receipts for expenses claimed and a copy of the adoption decree from a U.S. court.
+- After a United States court issues an adoption decree (but no later than 12 months thereafter or within 30 days of termination of employment, if earlier) you may submit an Adoption Assistance Reimbursement Form [word document] to HR, with itemized receipts for expenses claimed and a copy of the adoption decree from a U.S. court.

 - Reimbursement for eligible expenses will be made by check, separate from the employees regular paycheck, approximately four (4) weeks after HR receives the complete documentation.
 HR may request additional documentation in connection with the reimbursement request.